 What are the requirements for housing in the spring?

 There are not restrictions by major for who can live in residence for the spring 2021 semester.
 Everyone living on campus the entire semester will be required to have a COVID-19 test prior to arrival, and again seven days after.
-Randolph residents will check in January 28 and January 29, 2021 to quarantine.
+Randolph and Williston residents will check in January 29, 2021 to quarantine.
 The semester begins February 1 and all classes will be offered remotely at the start to enable students to quarantine.
 There is the expectations that residents will not travel beyond a 10-mile radius without first making travel plans with Student Affairs staff (to review latest county data prior to travel).
 Guests will not be allowed.
 Masks are required.
 Students will again sign a health contract in advance of moving in and starting the semester.

 Will there be low-residency housing during weeks we have a lab on campus?